Chart Color Schemes

 An assessment of population growth drivers in Travancore reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the Travancore statistical area (Lv2) had an estimated population of around 3,001 as of Nov 2025.
-This figure reflects an increase of 885 people since the 2021 Census, which reported a population of 2,116 people in the Travancore (SA2).
-The change is inferred from the resident population of 2,718 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 52 validated new addresses since the Census date.
-This level of population equates to a density ratio of 7,145 persons per square kilometer, placing it in the top 10% of national locations assessed by AreaSearch.
-The Travancore (SA2)'s growth rate of 41.8% since the 2021 census exceeded both the national average (9.7%) and state averages, marking it as a growth leader in the region.
-Population growth was primarily driven by overseas migration contributing approximately 88.0% of overall population gains during recent periods.
+The population of the suburb of Travancore is estimated at around 3,001 as of Feb 2026.
+This reflects an increase from the population recorded in the 2021 Census, which reported a population of 2,116 people.
+The change is inferred from AreaSearch's resident population estimate of 2,718 following examination of the latest ERP data release by the ABS (June 2024) and an additional 52 validated new addresses since the Census date.
+This level of population equates to a density ratio of 7,145 persons per square kilometer, placing Travancore in the top 10% of national locations assessed by AreaSearch.
+The suburb's population growth of 41.8% since the 2021 census exceeded both the national average (9.9%) and state averages, marking it as a growth leader in the region.
+Overseas migration contributed approximately 88.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and for areas not covered, utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Considering these projections, an above median population growth is projected for the area, with the Travancore (SA2) expected to grow by 403 persons to 2041 based on aggregated SA2-level projections, reflecting a reduction of 5.4% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Considering projected demographic shifts, an above median population growth is projected for the suburb, with an expected increase of 401 persons to 2041 based on aggregated SA2-level projections, reflecting a reduction of 5.4% in total over the 17 years.

 Frequently Asked Questions - Population